 text/plain file from a

-<link> element declaring a CSS files, they will not recognize it as a valid CSS files if presented with
+<link> element declaring a CSS file, they will not recognize it as a

 text/plain.
 The CSS mime type

 text/css must be used.

 CSS files used to style a Web page must be sent with

 CSS files, it may send them with